All Episodes

 It was pushed through by one of the most corrupt politicians to ever hold sway in New York City.

-And during the late 19th and 20th, early 20th century, Sullivan controlled much of the city's criminal activities between 14th Street and the Battery in New York City.
+And during the late 19th and 20th, the early 20th century, Sullivan controlled much of the city's criminal activities between 14th Street and the Battery in New York City.

-However, with many residents unable to afford the $3 registration fee issued by the corrupt New York police department, and guaranteed his bodyguards could be legally armed while using the law against their political opponents.
+However, with many residents unable to afford the $3 registration fee issued by the corrupt New York Police Department and guaranteed his bodyguards could be legally armed while using the law against their political opponents.

-Now, for whatever, this Sullivan guy was in the advanced stages of the clap, syphilis, in 1911, when the Sullivan Act was passed, he was judged mentally incompetent, finally committed to a sanitarium in 1912.
+Now, for whatever, for whatever preference word, this Sullivan guy was in the advanced stages of the clap syphilis in 1911 when the Sullivan Act was passed.

 According to the incompetency hearing, Sullivan elicited paranoid delusions, believed he was being spied upon, his food was being poisoned.

-So that's just a little history on all of this.
+So that's just a little history on all of this, but it is a glory, glory, hallelujah kind of day.

 George Will had a piece over the weekend, more questions for nominee Elena Kagan.